onigoetz/i18n/docs/article/Benchmarking, Profiling, and Optimizing JavaScript.md

 ## What is the next thing we can optimize?

 As said before, we can repeat the process as much as we want.
-Let’s do that go for a second round.
+Let’s do that and go for a second round.

 ### 1. Measure how much each part takes